rust-lang/rfcs/active/0000-allocator.md

 ## Platform-supported page size
 [Platform-supported page size]: #platform-supported-page-size

-It is a little ugly that the [`RawAlloc` trait] has an error case for an `align` that is too large while there is no way in the current interface for the user to ask for the value of that threshold.
+It is a little ugly that the [`RawAlloc` trait] says "behavior undefined" for an `align` that is too large, while at the same time, there is no way in the current interface for the user to ask for the *value* of that threshold.
 We could make the limit an associated constant on `RawAlloc`.
 (Note that the [high-level API][`typed_alloc` module] is already relying on `where` clauses, namely in its `from_type` method.)